onlybugs05-hackerone/vuln-vortex/SECURITY.md

 1.  **GitHub Issues**: Open an issue labeled "Security".
 2.  **Email**: Contact OnlyBugs05 directly (if public).

+3.  **Private Report**: In GitHub In Security Submit A Report In Security Tab

 We appreciate your responsible disclosure and will address the issue promptly.

 ## Safe Usage Disclaimer